SchoolOfCode/bc14_w5_recap-tasks-mistergrogan/README.md

 - Renders:

-  - Display the author and comment
+  - Display the author and comment✅
   - Display the capitalised initials of the commenter's full name in a nice little circle.
 Some examples:

     - `Ben Lee` should appear as `BL` inside a circle